 I'll start first with my bad experience with Eva.
 When I found out I was pregnant with Eva I straight away knew how I wanted her to be fed, breast feeding.
 In my mind that was what I was going to do and that was that.
 I didn't read up on formula, or even buy any before she was born, I thought it was the most natural thing in the world so it must be easy.
 Oh how wrong I was!
 Eva was born 4 weeks prem, 2 hours after her birth I had my first try at nursing her.
 Over the next hour myself and a midwife (the only one at the hospital who took time to help me) tried and failed to get Eva to latch on.
 In the end I expressed a little bit and fed her that way.
 For the next 24 hours I tried and failed to get her to latch on, she was so hungry and I was so tired.. it was emotionally exhausting.
 I remember wanting to cry, feeling like I had failed at something so easy and not really knowing what to do next.
 I did manage to get her to latch once, but it was painful (she wasn't on correctly) so I called for a midwife to come help me, she sighed and then said the words that have haunted me since "Look you can't breast feed so I'll just get you a bottle okay?".
 This women who was meant to help me made me feel awful, like I had failed.
 She was telling me about which formula she thought was best and then brought me a bottle of that, I don't think I paid much attention, I just sat watching this women feed my daughter a bottle while I sat there in tears feeling completely numb.
 Even when I went home a few days later I didn't try again, I simply stuck to the bottle because those words "you can't breast feed" kept playing around in my head.
+Today marks 8 months and 1 day of breast feeding and it's now time for me to end my little journey with him.
+Yes this does make me very sad but the time just feels right - not to mention the fact he now has two teeth which have made breast feeding very sore for me.
+I don't plan to stop right away, no. Just during the day for the first few weeks, and then I'll stop doing it at night time as well.
+Breast feeding has been amazing and if I ever have any more children I am of course going to try it all again.

 No comments: